-Waste must be taken to [insert location] and placed in the correct receptacle whilst awaiting collection from [insert approved contractor’s name].
+Waste must be taken to the designated area and placed in the correct receptacle whilst awaiting collection from Initial.
 Access to this area is for authorised personnel only; all staff must ensure that they secure the area when leaving.
-If this area is inaccessible, [insert name and role] is to be informed and alternative arrangements made for the safe storage of the clinical waste.
+If this area is inaccessible, Nine Taylor, the Practice Manager is to be informed and alternative arrangements made for the safe storage of the clinical waste.

 Collection

-All clinical waste will be collected by [insert approved contractor’s name] weekly on a [insert day of the week] and is to be supported with a Waste Transfer Note (WTN).
+All clinical waste will be collected by Initial weekly and is to be supported with a Waste Transfer Note (WTN).
 Copies are to be retained by the Nine Taylor, the Practice Manager to evidence the correct and authorised removal of waste from the site.
 Hazardous waste requires a consignment note (provided by the contractor) which must be retained for audit purposes.

 ------------